 We offer a reasonably priced rental hall great for weddings, receptions, sweet sixteens, birthdays, anniversaries, reunions, fundraisers, auctions, arts & craft shows, funeral memorials, company/employee events, and other special occasions.
 The Hall is available 7 days a week.
 Weekdays - Weekends in the mornings, afternoons and evenings.
 Scheduled rental times are flexible weekdays, weekends the hall rents from 1pm-5pm during the day or 7pm-11pm at night, it is possible to extend until midnight.
 Set-up time varies depending on the day and time of the event, usually between 1.5 - 2 hours time is provided, additional set-up time may be available depending on availability.

 The function hall features 2640 SF of space (47 feet wide by 56 feet long), can host groups up to 178 seated people, handicap accessible, fully equipped kitchen, dance floor and a private bar.
 Other amenities include a wall mounted flat screen, wireless internet, coat rack area and ample parking.
-The Auxiliary is available for an additional customized fee depending on the desired menu or you may bring in your own catering or simply use the available kitchen.

 The good will of the Veterans of Foreign Wars reaches far beyond the realm of veterans helping veterans.
 In fact, direct involvement with America’s youth and communities has always been — and always will be — a VFW priority.
 Each year, nearly 40,000 high school students from across the country enter to win a share of the $2.2 million in educational scholarships and incentives awarded through the VFW’s Voice of Democracy audio-essay competition.
 Knowing that a democratic society needs nurturing, the VFW established the Voice of Democracy program (VOD) in 1947 to provide students grades 9-12 the opportunity to express themselves in regards to democratic ideas and principles.
 The national first-place winner receives a $30,000 scholarship paid directly to the recipient’s American university, college or vocational/technical school.
 Other national scholarships range from $1,000-$16,000, and the first-place winner from each (State) VFW Department wins an all-expense-paid trip to Washington, D.C.